1993–94 Orlando Magic season

 The 1993–94 Orlando Magic season was the fifth season for the Orlando Magic in the National Basketball Association.

+Season summary

+Off-season

-Despite narrowly missing the playoffs with a 41–41 record the previous season, the Magic received unexpected good fortune by winning the NBA draft lottery for the second consecutive year, despite having the worst odds.
-In the 1993 NBA draft, the Magic selected power forward Chris Webber from the University of Michigan with the first overall pick, but soon traded him to the Golden State Warriors in exchange for shooting guard Penny Hardaway from the University of Memphis, and three future first-round draft picks.
-The team also hired assistant Brian Hill as their new head coach.
+Despite narrowly missing the NBA playoffs with a 41–41 record the previous season, the Magic received unexpected good fortune by winning the NBA draft lottery for the second consecutive year, despite having the worst odds.
+In the 1993 NBA draft, the Magic selected power forward Chris Webber from the University of Michigan with the first overall pick, but soon traded him to the Golden State Warriors in exchange for rookie shooting guard, and first-round draft pick Penny Hardaway from the University of Memphis, and three future first-round draft picks; Hardaway was selected by the Warriors as the third overall pick in the draft.
+During the off-season, the team signed free agent Larry Krystkowiak, and hired assistant coach Brian Hill as their new head coach.